Naturalization and Citizenship Attorney

 For those living in the U.S. as permanent residents, citizenship is frequently a goal.
 However, Green Card holders not under a specialized visa often face an uphill battle in achieving citizenship, due to the complex processes governing U.S. immigration.

 Naturalization can make immigration much easier for those who qualify, providing a dedicated and specific path to citizenship.
 While the requirements are strict, many permanent residents are eligible.
-If you are considering seeking citizenship via naturalization, the Law Offices of Fred Voigtmann can help you file all required forms and study for the citizenship test to increase your chances of a successful application.
+If you are considering seeking citizenship via naturalization, the Law Offices of Fred Voigtmann can help you file all required forms and study for the citizenship test to increase your chances of a successful application and you can also get information about non-immigrant visa in Los Angeles

 Simply put, naturalization is the process of achieving citizenship for those who are already lawful residents of the United States.
 The criteria for naturalization include: